ankitakhatri/Crypto/BitcoinWallet/Preliminary Design.md

 ﻿
  Preliminary Design for Bitcoin Wallet based on class discussion

+  What I have so far:
+ -Research done on how I want to set up the wallet -Some starter code to implement this design
+ -Ideas on how to generate and store keys, found code for base58 encoding, list of other functions I may implement

  1. Make public/private keys
    1. Research
       1. Generating public and private keys, public keys are derived from private keys